balena-io-examples/gcp-iot-provision/README.md

 # Google Cloud Function for IoT Device Provisioning

-This Cloud Function allows you to provision and synchronize a balena device with Google Cloud IoT Core in a secure and automated way.
+This Cloud Function allows you to provision and synchronize a balena device with Google Cloud IoT Core in a secure and automated way via an HTTP endpoint.
 The Cloud Function may be called by a balena device, as seen in the [cloud-relay](https://github.com/balena-io-examples/cloud-relay) example.

 | HTTP Method | Action |
 |-------------|--------|